Arthur Gorges: Life

 He was elected Member of Parliament in 1584 for Yarmouth, IoW, in 1589 for Camelford, in 1593 for Dorset and in 1601 for Rye.

 He fought in the campaign against the Spanish Armada.
-In 1597 he commanded the War-Spite, in which Walter Ralegh sailed as Vice Admiral under the Earl of Essex, Robert Devereux, on the Islands Voyage.
+In 1597 he commanded the War-Spite, in which Walter Raleigh sailed as Vice Admiral under the Earl of Essex, Robert Devereux, on the Islands Voyage.

-He was one of nine who were knighted on 29 Oct 1597.
+He was one of nine who were knighted on 29 October 1597.

 Family life

 He lived at Gorges House (later named Milman House).
 His family possessed considerable property in Chelsea in the reign of Queen Elizabeth, where he built "Brickills", later named Stanley House.
 In November 1599 when Queen Elizabeth passed the "fair new house in Chelsea", Gorges presented her with a fair jewel.
 In 1620, he sold the large house known as Chelsea Park (former home of Thomas More and the future Beaufort House) to Lionel Cranfield, 1st Earl of Middlesex.

-Arthur Gorges married twice, first to Douglas Howard in 1584, with whom he had one daughter, Ambrosia (1588-1600).
+Arthur Gorges married twice, first to Douglas Howard in 1584, with whom he had one daughter, Ambrosia (1588–1600).
 Douglas Howard was the daughter and heir of Henry Howard, 2nd Viscount Howard of Bindon.
 His father, Thomas Howard, 1st Viscount Howard of Bindon, was the second son of Thomas Howard, 3rd Duke of Norfolk, uncle to Anne Boleyn and Catherine Howard, two wives of Henry VIII.

 Sir Robert Stanley, second son of William, sixth Earl of Derby, married Elizabeth, daughter of Sir Arthur Gorges, and Stanley then seems to have lived at Stanley House.

 Queen Elizabeth obtained the marriage rights of Ambrosia Gorges.
 Gorges contracted with the queen for the wardship, paying £1000, with a gift of a pearl bracelet with a clasp set diamonds and rubies which cost £500.
 He lost these investments on his daughter's death in 1600.

 Gorges' second marriage was to Elizabeth Clinton, daughter of Henry Clinton, 2nd Earl of Lincoln, in 1597.
 They had twelve children.

-On the death of Arthur Gorges' first wife, Edmund Spenser wrote the poem Daphnaïda.
-In the poem Alcyon is Sir Arthur Gorges.
+On the death of Arthur Gorges' first wife, Edmund Spenser wrote the poem "Daphnaïda".
+In the poem "Alcyon" is Sir Arthur Gorges.